MicrosoftDocs/azure-media-services/media-services/previous/media-services-manage-live-encoder-enabled-channels.md

   > [!NOTE]
   > Using a pass-through method is the most economical way to do live streaming.
   >
   >

 Starting with the Media Services 2.10 release, when you create a Channel, you can specify in which way you want for your channel to receive the input stream and whether or not you want for the channel to perform live encoding of your stream.
 You have two options:

 * **None** – Specify this value, if you plan to use an on-premises live encoder which will output multi-bitrate stream (a pass-through stream).
 In this case, the incoming stream passed through to the output without any encoding.
 This is the behavior of a Channel prior to 2.10 release.
 For more detailed information about working with channels of this type, see [Live streaming with on-premises encoders that create multi-bitrate streams](media-services-live-streaming-with-onprem-encoders.md).
 * **Standard** – Choose this value, if you plan to use Media Services to encode your single bitrate live stream to multi-bitrate stream.
 Be aware that there is a billing impact for live encoding and you should remember that leaving a live encoding channel in the "Running" state will incur billing charges.
-It is recommended that you immediately stop your running channels after your live streaming event is complete to avoid extra hourly charges.
+You should immediately stop your running channels after your live streaming event is complete to avoid extra hourly charges.

 > [!NOTE]
 > This topic discusses attributes of channels that are enabled to perform live encoding (**Standard** encoding type).
 For information about working with channels that are not enabled to perform live encoding, see [Live streaming with on-premises encoders that create multi-bitrate streams](media-services-live-streaming-with-onprem-encoders.md).
 >
 > Make sure to review the [Considerations](media-services-manage-live-encoder-enabled-channels.md#Considerations) section.
 >
 >

 ## Billing Implications
 A live encoding channel begins billing as soon as it's state transitions to "Running" via the API.
 You can also view the state in the Azure portal, or in the Azure Media Services Explorer tool (https://aka.ms/amse).